saleem-15/new/README.md

 ## With JsonSerializable should you run this two commends:
 - `flutter pub get`
-- `flutter pub run build_runner build --delete-conflicting-outputs`
+- `dart run build_runner build --delete-conflicting-outputs`